nortikin/sverchok/docs/Unit_01/lesson_03.rst

 | n // 6           | 0 | 0 | 0 | 0 | 0 | 0 | 1 | 1 | 1 | 1 | 1  | 1  | 2  | 2  | 2  |
 +------------------+---+---+---+---+---+---+---+---+---+---+----+----+----+----+----+

-a table of numbers isn't going to give you a sense of repitions and progression, i've added a few colours intended to make the patterns that emerge from the operations visible.
+A table of numbers isn't going to give you a sense of repetions or progression.
+I've added a few colours intended to make the emerging patterns visible.

 |color_coded|